Counseling for Late Diagnosed ADHD or Autism

 How did others not see this?

 Realizing you are ADHD, autistic, or both later in life can be overwhelming, stirring a range of emotions—shock, anger, grief, and joy.
 You are entering a whole new realm of information and possibilities.
+Adult adhd treatment and adult autism therapy can help you work through this new reality.

 Feeling overwhelmed?